Rays rally from 7-run deficit to beat Blue Jays 10-9

+TORONTO (AP) — The Tampa Bay Rays didn’t have to look back too far to see that a seven-run deficit doesn’t mean certain defeat.

+And this time, they were on the right end the comeback effort.

-TORONTO (AP) — Joey Wendle drove in the tiebreaking run with a bases-loaded groundout in the ninth inning and the Tampa Bay Rays rallied from a seven-run deficit to beat the Toronto Blue Jays 10-9 on Sunday.
+Joey Wendle drove in the tiebreaking run with a bases-loaded groundout in the ninth inning and the Rays battled back from 8-1 down to beat the Toronto Blue Jays 10-9 on Sunday.

+“You think about where our thoughts were in the dugout two hours ago, they weren’t the most positive thoughts,” Rays manager Kevin Cash said.
+“Give the guys a lot of credit for bouncing back.”

-Ji-Man Choi and Guillermo Heredia each hit two-run home runs and Willy Adames added a game-tying solo shot in the eighth as the Rays bounced back after blowing a seven-run advantage in Saturday’s 10-9, 12-inning defeat.
+Ji-Man Choi and Guillermo Heredia each hit two-run homers and Willy Adames added a game-tying solo shot in the eighth as the Rays bounced back after blowing a seven-run advantage in Saturday’s 10-9, 12-inning defeat.

+“That tells you how much talent we’ve got here,” Adames said.
+“That means a lot for us and I think that can help us to get on that good rhythm.”

 Chaz Roe (1-3) pitched one inning for the win, Oliver Drake got one out in the ninth and Diego Castillo finished for his eighth save in nine opportunities.